AnthonyYogesh10/Html_report_making/README.md

        2) **To run this code, please copy below code and paste it on terminal and press enter**

-          pytest --html=../../reports/All_crud_report.html --excelreport=../../reports/All_crud_report.xlsx
+           pytest --html=../../reports/html_reports/full_crud_test --csv=../../reports/csv_reports/full_crud_test.csv

        3) Uses of above code:
-          --html=../../reports/All_crud_report.html ---> it generate html report and store it on report dir, --excelreport=../../reports/All_crud_report.xlsx ---> it generate excel report and store it on report dir
+          pytest --> is used to run the test --html=../../reports/html_reports/full_crud_test.htmll ---> it generate html report and store it on report dir, --csv=../../reports/csv_reports/full_crud_test.csv ---> it generate csv report and store it on report dir

           Description:
           ./../reports ---> report directory is selected
           All_crud_report.html ---> name of the html file
-          All_crud_report.xlsx ---> name of the excel file
+          All_crud_report.csv ---> name of the csv file

        4) After execution of automation  report is stored on report folder then --> open with it on browser